CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

   allowfullscreen></iframe>

 ### What’s next? 📣
-- Integrate partner-collected socio-economic indicators to broaden dashboard scope.
+- Immediate follow-ups
-- Package code into reproducible notebooks with parameter toggles for different districts.
+- What we would do with one more week/month
-- Share prototype with Colorado Coalition of Conservation Districts for external feedback.
+- Who should see this next

 ---